-This word pair is tricky because depending on the country and region you are living or traveling in, the verbs cocer (to cook) and coser (to sew) are pronounced exactly the same and used in domestic contexts.
+This word pair is tricky because depending on the country and region you are living or traveling in, the verbs cocer (to boil) and coser (to sew) are pronounced exactly the same and both used in domestic contexts.

-In Latin America and some parts of Southern Spain, there is no oral distinction made between the letters s and c.
-For instance, let’s say you are talking with a friend over the phone and they tell you,“Estoy cociendo” (I am cooking).
-In these locations, you could easily interpret that they are sewing.
+In Latin America and some parts of Southern Spain, there is no sound distinction made between the letters S and C. For instance, let’s say you are talking with a friend over the phone and they tell you,“Estoy cosiendo.”
+In these locations, you could easily assume that they are sewing, not boiling something.

 Confusing?
 Yes.
 Avoidable?
 Depends where you are and if the person performing the action is visible.

-Has cocido demasiado el pan y se ha hecho muy duro.
-(You overbaked the bread and it became too hard.)
+Has cocido demasiado el huevo y se ha hecho muy duro.
+(You over-boiled the egg and it became too hard.)

 Algo se está cociendo en esta oficina.
-(Something odd is going on in this office.)
+(Something is brewing in this office.)

 No te olvides coserlo a mano.
 (Don’t forget to sew it by hand.)

-If we put the stress on the first half of the word (which is what the lack of accent tells us to do) and it’s capitalized, we get the Spanish word for Pope: Papa [PA-pa].
+If we put the stress on the first half of the word (which is what the lack of accent mark tells us to do) and it’s capitalized, we get the Spanish word for the Pope: Papa.

-Lowercase papa means “potato” in Latin America (patata is “potato” in Spain), and means “chips” in Spain.
+Also, keep in mind that lowercase papa means “potato” in Latin America (patata is “potato” in Spain), and “chips” in Spain.

 El Papa dio un discurso en el Vaticano.
 (The Pope gave a speech in the Vatican.)

 Mi papá es ecuatoriano.
-(My daddy is from Ecuador.)
+(My daddy is Ecuadorian.)

 7. Caro (Expensive) and Carro (Car)

-If you’ve never been able to roll your r’s before, it’s a skill that can be learned!
-(You’re not just born with or without it.)
-It uses some tongue muscles that native English speakers don’t usually use, so try these methods to strengthen them and learn to roll your r’s (The first point in the “Tips” section is what got me to be able to do it).
+If you’ve never been able to trill your R before, it’s a skill that can be learned.
+But it uses some tongue muscles that native English speakers don’t usually use, so try these methods to strengthen them.

 El carro que quiero comprar es negro.
 (The car I want to buy is black.)

 Ese restaurante es muy caro.
-(That restaurant is expensive.)
+(That restaurant is very expensive.)